-Shane Whitla: Man arrested over Lurgan murder released on bail
+Shane Whitla: Man arrested over Lurgan murder

 - Published

-A 29-year-old man arrested by detectives investigating the murder of Shane Whitla in Lurgan, County Armagh, has been released on bail to allow for further inquiries.
+A 25-year-old man has been arrested on suspicion of murder by detectives investigating the fatal shooting of a man in Lurgan, County Armagh.

-Mr Whitla, 39, died after he was shot a number of times, including once in the back, at Lord Lurgan Park on Thursday.
+Shane Whitla, 39, died after he was shot a number of times, including once in the back, at Lord Lurgan Park on Thursday.

 Police described the father-of-four's murder as brutal.

+Earlier, a 29-year-old man arrested by detectives was released on bail to allow for further inquiries.

-They had been granted more time to question the arrested 29-year-old on Saturday.
+Police had been granted more time to question the arrested 29-year-old on Saturday.

-A £20,000 reward for information on the death Mr Whitla has been offered by the independent charity Crimestoppers.
+A £20,000 reward for information on the murder of Mr Whitla has been offered by the independent charity Crimestoppers.